nwills93/restaurant-reservation-project/back-end/README.md

-# Capstone: Restaurant Reservation System Backend
+# Restaurant Reservation System: Backend

-This starter code for the backend of the capstone project in the Thinkful curriculum.

-See [../README.md](../README.md) for detailed instructions.
+These folders contain the code for the backend of my restaurant reservation system application.
+Built using Node.js, Express.js, Knex.js, and PostgreSQL.